The Golden Temple Of The Sikhs

 Unfortunately the barriers don't only inhibit Indians and Pakistanis -- it was difficult for me to get across as well.
 If fact, if I had known all that was involved, I wouldn't even have tried.

 Officials rejected my visa application three times over the course of as many weeks.
 I had to pay out a hundred-and-some dollars in fees and processing, plus go through bureaucratic gibberish.
 Then it only zinged into my inbox a day or so before I was set to cross.
 But come through it did.
-I downloaded it and caught a taxi into Lahore, the second largest city in Pakistan.
+I downloaded it and caught a taxi into Lahore, at ten million people the second largest city in Pakistan.

 What I had to go through to get this!